 Steel exterior doors are an excellent option for any home that just needs a simple, durable exterior door.
 A popular favorite for garage and side doors, steel doors do offer a variety of advantages for any homeowner.

-- Aesthetic — Steel exterior doors don’t offer the same range of finish options as fiberglass doors.
-Steel is almost exclusively available in flat, painted colors, and cannot mimic the appearance of wood.
+- Aesthetics — Steel exterior doors don’t offer the same range of finish options as fiberglass doors.
+Steel is almost exclusively available in flat, painted colors and cannot mimic the appearance of wood.
 This is what makes steel doors popular for garages and side entries.
 While they aren’t necessarily high-end, they can get the job done, keeping harsh elements out of your home.

 - Durability — While steel itself is a durable material, steel doors can dent fairly easily, and they also have a tendency to rust over time.
 Since dents in steel doors aren’t simple to fix, this shortens their lifespan, especially when compared to a fiberglass door.

-- Energy Efficiency — Steel is not particularly energy-efficient, and if you choose a steel door that does not have a foam core, you’ll notice that they can be relatively drafty.
-While you can choose steel doors that feature an insulated core, they still don’t offer the same level of energy efficiency as a fiberglass door, since steel will absorb the heat or the cold of the outside temperature.
+- Energy efficiency — Metal is a conductor, making steel doors not highly energy efficient.
+If you choose a steel door that does not have a foam core, you’ll notice that it can be relatively drafty.
+While you can purchase steel doors that feature an insulated core, they still don’t offer the same level of energy efficiency as a fiberglass door, since steel will absorb heat or cold.